sven-hash/docs/docs/run-nym-nodes/nodes/mixnodes.md

 ### Checking that your node is mixing correctly

-Once you've started your mixnode and it connects to the testnet validator, your node will automatically show up in the [Nym testnet explorer](https://sandbox-explorer.nymtech.net/), or checkout the [leaderboard interface](https://nodes.guru/nym/leaderboard) created by community member Evgeny Garanin from [Nodes Guru](https://nodes.guru).
+Once you've started your mixnode and it connects to the testnet validator, your node will automatically show up in either the [Sandbox testnet explorer](https://sandbox-explorer.nymtech.net/) or [Mainnet explorer](FILL), depending on what network your node is on.
+You can also check out the [leaderboard interface](https://nodes.guru/nym/leaderboard) created by community member Evgeny Garanin from [Nodes Guru](https://nodes.guru).

 For more details see [Troubleshooting FAQ](https://nymtech.net/docs/run-nym-nodes/troubleshooting/#how-can-i-tell-my-node-is-up-and-running-and-mixing-traffic)